digitallinguistics/API/README.md

 ## I. About the Database

 ### Resources
-The DLx database contains several types of resources, such as texts, lexicons, and media.
-There are separate URLs for accessing each type of resource in the database, shown below.
+The DLx database contains several types of resources relating to linguistic data, such as texts, lexicons, and media.
 The DLx API allows users to perform various operations on these resources, depending on the type of resource and whether the user and the application have permission to perform that operation.
 For example, a user may add a text to the database or, if they have `Owner` permission for that text, update or delete that text.

 Each item in the database must be formatted according to the Digital Linguistics (DLx) data format.
-This is a standard format in JSON for exchanging linguistic data on the web.
-You can read more about this format [here][4].
-If the user requests to add a resource to the database that is improperly formatted, the request returns an error and the resource is not uploaded.
+This is a standard format in JSON for exchanging linguistic data on the web (you can read more about this format [here][4]).
+If your application attempts to add data to the database that is improperly formatted, the request will return an error and the operation will not be completed.

 Some types of resources contain subitems that may also be accessed with the API.
 For example, texts contain phrases, so a user may request one or more phrases from a text, rather than having to request the entire text at once.

 #### Resource Properties
 - **IDs (`id`):** Each resource in the database is given a unique ID which cannot be altered or set by your application.
 If you attempt to create a new resource with an `id` property, the API will return an error.
 (If you are just updating a resource, however, including the `id` property will not throw an error.)
-If your application needs to maintain its own set of IDs, it is recommended that you use the `cid` (Client ID) property for that purpose.
+If your application needs to maintain its own set of IDs, it is recommended that you create a `cid` (Client ID) property for that purpose.

+- **URL (`url`):** The `url` property of a resource is a unique URL where that resource can be accessed, or used to perform different operations on the resource.

 - **ETag (`_etag`):** Each resource in the database has an `_etag` property.
-It is important not to change or delete this property, since it is used by the database to determine if you have the most up-to-date version of the resource.
-If you attempt to update or delete a resource with a missing or incorrect `_etag` property, a `412: Precondition Failed` error will be returned.
+This property can be used along with the `If-Match` or `If-None-Match` headers to ensure that you have the most up-to-date version of the resource before making any changes to it.

 - **Empty Properties:** If a property of a resource is empty (i.e. an empty string, array, or object), it will often be removed when it is added to the database.
 This helps keep the size of the files in the database relatively small.
-So if you save a resource with a `"myProperty": ""` attribute to the database, and then retrieve that resource from the database, the `myProperty` attribute will be undefined.
+So if you save a resource with a `"myProperty": ""` attribute to the database, and then retrieve that resource from the database, the `myProperty` attribute will be undefined rather than an empty string.

 ### Permissions
-Every resource in the database is given a set of permissions specifying who is allowed to view, edit, add/delete, or change permissions for that resource.
+Every resource in the database is given a set of permissions specifying who is allowed to delete, edit, or view that resource.
 There are three types of permissions that a user can have:

 * `Owner`: The user has full permissions to view, edit, delete, or change permissions for a resource.
 A user is automatically made an Owner for any resource they create.
+A resource may have multiple Owners.
 A user with Owner permission for a Person resource will be able to see both the real name and the pseudonym of that Person.

 * `Contributor`: The user has permission to view or edit the resource, but may not delete it or change its permissions.
 A user with Contributor permission for a Person resource will be able to see both the real name and the pseudonym of that Person.

 * `Viewer`: The user may view the resource, but cannot change it or its permissions in any way.
 Users with Viewer permissions for a Person resource will only be able to see the pseudonym of that Person.

 In addition to individual user permissions, resources can be made either `Public` or `Private`.
+Resources are private by default.
 Public resources may be viewed (but not edited) by anyone, even if they are not listed as a Viewer.
 Private resources may only be viewed by those with the appropriate permissions.
 Here are some additional things to note about Public resources:

 #### Public Resources
 - Can be downloaded